fribbels/Fribbels-Epic-7-Optimizer/README.md

 ## Closing thoughts

 Hopefully this is useful for anyone looking for an easier way to gear their units.
-I know the Zarroc optimizer does a lot of similar things (https://github.com/Zarroc2762/E7-Gear-Optimizer) but it has been pretty unmaintained and out of date, so I decided to build my own to add some improvements to it.
-There's still a lot of room to improve and I plan on improving it as feedback comes in.
-I only work on this in my spare time, so please be patient with new features, or feel free to contribute to the code as well.
+I know the [Zarroc optimizer](https://github.com/Zarroc2762/E7-Gear-Optimizer) does a lot of similar things but it has been pretty unmaintained and out of date, so I decided to build my own app with a different optimization algorithm.
+There's still a lot of room to improve and I plan on adding new stuff as feedback comes in.
+I only work on this in my spare time, so please be patient with new features, or you can help contribute to the code as well.
 Feel free to contact me on discord at fribbels#7526 with questions or suggestions.

 Planned features:
  - TBD